jadilorenzo/obsidian-writing/Let There Be Light.md

 But Mr. Woods values interpersonal skills too — perhaps more than technical ability.
 He personally interviews Academy applicants, looking for good communicators, often barely referencing basic programing knowledge.
 The Academy process also gives students practice collaborating on a problem and presenting  to the company.
+In fact, even before they start, Academy students

 Mr. Woods' interview process tests applicant's ability to explain their thoughts with minimal reference to basic programing knowledge.
 Mr. Woods rigorously trains Academy students communication skills.